 A visit here should not be done lightly or without caution, but I do feel that it is a great place to visit on your next trip to Bali.

 You can have a pleasant visit if you are mindful of the rules and always remember that these monkeys are not pets, they are wild animals.

 Don’t leave home without: Lonely Planet Bali & Lombok

 Be sure that you prepare for your visit BEFORE you get to the temple.
 Do not bring anything with you that you don’t want to lose.

 Better yet, don’t bring anything but the admission fee and your camera.
 This includes sunglasses, flashy jewelry or anything you might have hanging off you.

 We did have a backpack on us, but we emptied all outside pockets, cleared the inside of any food and locked the zippers.
 We never took it off or opened it while in the temple and the monkeys never gave it a second look.

 We did see several people carrying purses or backpacks that had not secured them become subject to monkey thievery.
-When the monkeys set their eyes on something, you will be hard pressed to stop them from taking it.
+When the monkeys set their eyes on something, you will be hard-pressed to stop them from taking it.

 Once they have your stuff, say goodbye to it.
 They don’t give it up willingly and we saw many become aggressive with hissing, teeth barring and chasing when challenged for things they had stolen.
-Be smart about your visit and mindful about what you bring with you into the Ubud monkey forest.
+Be smart about your visit and mindful of what you bring with you into the Ubud monkey forest.

 Just Say No to Bananas